Data mining and algorithms

 If this is still confusing, check out this helpful video by Jigsaw Academy.
 For now, let’s move on to applying this technique to our Old Faithful data set.

 Step One: Exploratory Data Analysis

-You will need to install a few modules, including one new module called Sci-kit Learn – a collection of tools for machine learning and data mining in Python.
+You will need to install a few modules, including one new module called Sci-kit Learn – a collection of tools for machine learning and data mining in Python (read our tutorial on using Sci-kit for Neural Network Models).
 Cluster is the sci-kit module that imports functions with clustering algorithms, hence why it is imported from sci-kit.

 First, let’s import all necessary modules into our iPython Notebook and do some exploratory data analysis.